Achieving Threat Readiness with Intel-Driven

 Nothing is worse for security operations center (SOC) analysts than doing substantial work with nothing to show for it.
 Advanced threat readiness systems will handle the initial investigation steps that might lead nowhere, allowing security professionals to focus on novel investigations and more interesting threads to pull on.

-By implementing comprehensive threat readiness programs that combine intelligence, automation, and human expertise, organizations can build more resilient security postures that protect against the threats most likely to impact them.
+By implementing threat readiness programs that combine intelligence, automation, and human expertise, organizations can build more resilient security postures that protect against the threats most likely to impact them.
 This focused approach allows for more efficient resource use while providing better protection against the most relevant cybersecurity risks.

 Related posts